rethinkdb/rethinkdb/NOTES.md

   * `./configure` now checks for `boost` and can fetch it if it is not installed (#1699)
   * The source distribution now includes the v8 source (#1844)
   * Use Python 2 to build v8 (#1873)
-  * Improved how the build system fetches and builds external packages and changed the default to not fetch anything (#1231)
+  * Improved how the build system fetches and builds external packages, and changed the default to not fetch anything (#1231)

-## Packages ##
+## Packaging ##

 * Support for Ubuntu Raring has been dropped (#1924)